ohata-toast/Container-Container-Registry-v2/en/user-guide.md

 Click **Create Replication** and enter the required information to configure replication in the **Create Replication** dialog box.

 > [Note]
 The status can be displayed as **Disabled** immediately after creating replication.
 When replication is set ready, the status turns to **Enabled**.
 If the status doesn’t change after a few minutes, click **Refresh**.

 ### Auto Replication

 Once replication configuration is complete, when an image is uploaded to a region, it is automatically replicated to the target region.

 > [Caution]
 Only newly uploaded images are automatically replicated.
 If you want to replicate the uploaded image before configuring replication, use the **Manual Replication** feature.

 ### Manual Replication

-After clicking **Run Replication** , click **OK** in the **Run Replication** dialog box to start replication.
+After clicking **Run Replication** , click **Confirm** in the **Run Replication** dialog box to start replication.

 > [Caution]
 If replication is executed before the Garbage Collection feature is run, the capacity of the image replicated in the target region (B) may be smaller than that of the original image.